jansim/multiversum/README.md

 ### Formatting

 Ruff is used for formatting and linting.
 Formatting can be automatically checked / applied wherever possible via `ruff check . --fix && ruff format`.

+### Docs

+The documentation is generated using mkdocs and can be locally run using `mkdocs serve` after installing its dependencies using `python -m pip install -e '.[docs]`.